meijnhard/duplicate_tools/README.md

 DESCRIPTION

     Basic script that searches for file duplicates in a directory tree.
-By default files are compared by hash (sha1) but files can also be compared by filename or size.
+By default files are compared by hashcode (sha1) but files can also be compared by filename or size.
     With the flag -x duplicates are moved to a separate folder where the path of a duplicate relative to the source folder is preserved.

     -s input_dir
         The folder that is searched for duplicates.
-If a duplicate is found of a file, the first occurence is considered the original file and subsequent occurences are considered duplicates.
+If a duplicate is found of a file, the first occurence is considered the original file and subsequent occurrences are considered duplicates.

     -o output_dir
         The base folder where duplicates are moved to if the -x flag is used.
 The path relative to the input_dir